mickfuzz/phd4/_posts/thesis_chapters/2024-9-4-Methodology.md

             Change Laboratory & DBR and what does that add potentially](#how-does-this-methodology-relate-to-existing-models-of-change-laboratory-dbr-and-what-does-that-add-potentially)
     -   [Chapter conclusion and link](#chapter-conclusion-and-link)
-    -   [Analysis of dimensions of game making activity using 3GAT framework](#analysis-of-dimensions-of-game-making-activity-using-3gat-framework)
-        -   [Environmental factors and objectives](#environmental-factors-and-objectives)
-        -   [Activity system 1 - a novice game making community making games as a learning experience](#activity-system-1---a-novice-game-making-community-making-games-as-a-learning-experience)
-            -   [Illustrative vignette on participants activity indicating general activity of participants](#illustrative-vignette-on-participants-activity-indicating-general-activity-of-participants)
-        -   [Activity system 2 - Constructing a game feature by feature](#activity-system-2---constructing-a-game-feature-by-feature)
-            -   [Illustrative use of tools to mediate activity shown in vignette 4.x](#illustrative-use-of-tools-to-mediate-activity-shown-in-vignette-4.x)
-            -   [Operations and actions within the system - Implementing discrete code and design structures](#operations-and-actions-within-the-system---implementing-discrete-code-and-design-structures)
-            -   [Applying activity theory to surface contradictions and design tensions experienced by participants and facilitator/s](#applying-activity-theory-to-surface-contradictions-and-design-tensions-experienced-by-participants-and-facilitators)
     -   [Parked to replace or remove or rework](#parked-to-replace-or-remove-or-rework)
         -   [How Research Questions Evolved - JUSTIFICATION FOR CHANING